t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 };
 ```

 You'll immediately notice how good the autocompletion and typesafety is.
-As soon as you write `trpc`.
-Your routers will show up in autocomplete, when you select a router, its procedures will show up as well.
+As soon as you write `trpc.`, your routers will show up in autocomplete, and when you select a router, its procedures will show up as well.
 You'll also get a TypeScript error if your input doesn't match the validator that you defined on the backend.

 ## How do I call my API externally?

 With regular APIs, you can call your endpoints using any HTTP client such as `curl`, `Postman`, `fetch` or straight from your browser.
 With tRPC, it's a bit different.
-If you want to call your procedures without the tRPC client, there are two ways to do it:
+If you want to call your procedures without the tRPC client, there are two recommended ways to do it:

 ### Expose a single procedure externally